Dynamit/referee/README.md

 5. Push to the branch (`git push origin feature/my-new-feature`)
 6. Create a new Pull Request

-Note: The Rubocop adherence can always be improved!
+Note: The [Rubocop](https://github.com/bbatsov/rubocop) adherence can always be improved!
+Please see `.rubocop_todo.yml` for areas that need improvement.

 ## License